anthonylebrun/sass-bridge/README.md

 ```

 ### Colors
-Sass colors, whether they were specified in hex, rgb, hsl, etc. format in your Sass code, will be returned as an JSON formatted RGBA object.
+Sass colors, whether they were specified in hex, rgb, hsl, etc. format in your Sass code, will be returned as an RGBA object.
 So `#ffffff` would be converted to:

 ```js
 {